boralbgra/covid-webapp/README.md

 # Covid webapp

-This is a Covid Tracker webapp that display the Covid data of each country.<br/>
+Webapp that displays the Covid data of each country.<br/>
 Author: boralbgra | boralbgra@gmail.com<br/>

 Based in Express.js for server-side operations; EJS for implementing views; Axios for fetching data from Express.js server.